Independent Review Process in Wisconsin

 • An explanation of why you believe the treatment should be covered

-• If someone else is filing on your behalf, a statement signed by you authorizing the person to be your representative
+• If someone else is filing on your behalf, you must include a statement signed by you authorizing the person to be your representative.

 There is no cost to you for requesting an independent review.
-Your health plan is required to pay the IRO’s fees.
+Your insurance company is required to pay the IRO’s fees.

 Independent Review Timeline

-Generally, you must complete your health plan’s internal grievance procedure before requesting an independent review.
-However, you do not need to complete this process if both you and the insurer agree to proceed directly to an independent review or if you need immediate medical care.
+Generally, you must complete your insurance company's internal grievance procedure before requesting an independent review.
+However, you do not need to complete the grievance process if both you and the insurance company agree to proceed directly to an independent review or if you need immediate medical care.

-If the IRO decides your health condition does not require its immediate review, it will notify you to first complete the internal grievance process.
+If the IRO decides your health condition does not require its immediate review, it will notify that you must first complete the internal grievance process.

-Within five business days, the insurer must send to the IRO:
+Within five business days, the insurance company must send to the IRO:

 • all relevant medical records and other documentation used in making its decision